-“There are other options besides chucking a device in the trash or leaving it in the closet,” says Shelley Zimmer, sustainability program manager at HP.
+“There are other options besides leaving it in the closet or chucking a device in the trash,” says Shelley Zimmer, global print sustainability and security marketing manager at HP.
 “Making sure it goes on to have another life is the responsible thing to do for the environment, and for society.”

 Here’s a look at how you can make smart, responsible choices when it’s time to upgrade to something new.